code2design/react-native-install-script-mac/README.md

 ![github ](https://media.giphy.com/media/ARl0AWhpycfRe/giphy.gif)

 The script install's **homebrew** if it does not exists on your mac.
-The it install's other applications that are required for React Native environment setup.
+Then it install's other applications that are required for React Native environment setup.

-## Softwares
+## Install's software that are listed below
 * google-chrome
 * java8
 * sublime-text